jinseikenai/uth-bert/README.md

 ## Tokenization

-In non-segmented languages such as Japanese or Chinese, a tokenizer must accurately identify every word in a sentence before attempt to parse it and to do that requires a method of finding word boundaries without the aid of word delimiters.<br> [tokenization_mod.py](https://github.com/jinseikenai/uth-bert/blob/master/tokenization_mod.py) includes MecabTokenizer and FullTokenizerForMecab that segment a word unit into several pieces of tokens included in BERT vocabulary.
+In non-segmented languages such as Japanese or Chinese, a tokenizer must accurately identify every word in a sentence before attempt to parse it and to do that requires a method of finding word boundaries without the aid of word delimiters.
+MecabTokenizer and FullTokenizerForMecab that segment a word unit into several pieces of tokens included in BERT vocabulary.

+See [tokenization_mod.py](https://github.com/jinseikenai/uth-bert/blob/master/tokenization_mod.py) for details<br>